Walker17/LegalAddressToLatLong/README.md

 3. Township and Grid System: http://www.realestatemanitoba.com/module1/unit2/unit2_sess1_township.htm

 ## Improvment can be done
-1. Improve the accuracy so that each section even quater in each township can be located
+1. Improve the accuracy so that each section even quarter in each township can be located
 2. Expand the region that the coordinates can bu calculated (not just calculated from the first meridian, maybe second, third, etc.)
 3. Batch conversion
 4. Allow more formats